-Many people are wondering, are senior living communities safe during COVID-19?
+Many people are wondering, are senior living communities safe now?
 In this environment, the highest quality senior living communities have adapted quickly and responsibly.
 Senior communities follow strict protocols around hygiene, social distancing, wearing face masks and limiting communal gatherings in the community, etc. Some are the safest and most fulfilling places for an older adult to live.
-While moving into assisted living during a global pandemic could be perceived as a challenging decision, we believe now may be the smartest time to make that move.
+While moving into assisted living during or after a global pandemic could be perceived as a challenging decision, we believe now may be the smartest time to make that move.

 The seemingly obvious choice is to keep your parent at home or living with family.
 However, it is a serious and stressful job as a caregiver to protect a loved one from possible exposure to the virus.
 The daily mental and emotional exhaustion on the caregiver is equally overwhelming.
 The requirements of aiding your loved one with activities like bathing, dressing, meal prep, and intellectual stimulation can be draining.
 With many caregivers working from home this past year, it may have been a little easier, but the return to the workforce is causing added stress on those family members figuring out how they will manage.
 It may be time to recognize that keeping your loved one at home is no longer the best option for you, your loved one, or the rest of the family.